WebsiteBeaver/react-native-document-scanner-plugin/README.md

 ### iOS

-1. Open `ios/Podfile` and set `platform :ios` to `13` or higher

-2. iOS requires the following usage description be added and filled out for your app in `Info.plist`:
+1. iOS requires the following usage description be added and filled out for your app in `Info.plist`:

 - `NSCameraUsageDescription` (`Privacy - Camera Usage Description`)

-3. Install pods by running
+2. Install pods by running
 ```bash
 cd ios && pod install && cd ..
 ```

 ### Android

-1. Open `android/gradle.properties` and add `org.gradle.jvmargs=-Xmx2048m`

 **Note:** You don't need to prompt the user to accept camera permissions for this plugin to work unless you're using another plugin that requires the user to accept camera permissions.
 See [Android Camera Permissions](#android-camera-permissions).